MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/update-and-delete-bot-messages.md

 ## Delete messages

-In the Bot Framework, every message has its own unique activity identifier.
+In the Bot Framework, every message has its unique activity identifier.
 Messages can be deleted using the Bot Framework's `DeleteActivity` method.

 # [C#](#tab/dotnet)